joonhocho/proptypes-parser/README.md

 ### Composition
-You can easily compose your types with named definitions.
+You can easily compose your types with named definitions and spread operator `...`.

 ```javascript
 const parser = createPropTypesParser(React.PropTypes);